gpassaretta/gpassaretta.github.io/_pages/about.md

 About
 ======

-Giampiero Passaretta is a Research Fellow at the European University Institute.
-After gaining his PhD from the _University of Trento_ (Italy), he has worked as a Postdoctoral Researcher at the _Trinity College Dublin_ (Ireland).
-He is a member of the Centre for [Social Inequality Studies (CSIS)](https://r.unitn.it/en/soc/csis), the [Trinity Research in Childhood Centre (TRiCC)](https://www.tcd.ie/tricc/), and the [Comparative Life course & Inequality Research Centre (CLIC)](https://www.eui.eu/Projects/CLIC).
+Giampiero Passaretta is a Research Fellow at the _[European University Institute]_(https://www.leibniz-bildung.de/en/cider/).
+After gaining his PhD from the _University of Trento_, he has worked as a Postdoctoral Researcher at the _Trinity College Dublin_.
+He is a member of the [Centre for Social Inequality Studies (CSIS)](https://r.unitn.it/en/soc/csis), the [Trinity Research in Childhood Centre (TRiCC)](https://www.tcd.ie/tricc/), and the [Comparative Life course & Inequality Research Centre (CLIC)](https://www.eui.eu/Projects/CLIC).

 His research focuses on the formation and the evolution of education and labour market inequalities over the life course.
 Recently, he developed a specific interest in the causal effect of schooling on learning inequality, and in the disparities in labour market attainment of educational elites.